kgdn/buffet/README.md

 # Buffet [![License: AGPLv3](https://img.shields.io/badge/License-AGPLv3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0) [![GitHub issues](https://img.shields.io/github/issues/kgdn/buffet)](https://github.com/kgdn/buffet/issues) [![GitHub stars](https://img.shields.io/github/stars/kgdn/buffet)](https://github.com/kgdn/buffet/stargazers)

 Buffet is a full-stack, fully-featured web-based virtual machine manager that aims to provide a free, open-source, lightweight, easy-to-use, and secure alternative to other web-based virtual machine managers such as [DistroSea](https://distrosea.com/) and [DistroTest](https://www.reddit.com/r/DistroHopping/comments/wqrwbw/what_happened_to_distrotestnet/).
-The back-end is written in Python using the Flask web framework, and the front-end is written in React using the Bootstrap CSS framework.
+The back-end is written in Python using the Flask web framework, and the front-end is written in JavaScript with the React library.
+Buffet uses QEMU and KVM for virtualization, and noVNC for remote desktop access.

 Buffet was made over the course of 12 weeks as part of the final project for my bachelor's degree in Computer Systems at the [School of Mathematical and Computer Sciences](https://www.hw.ac.uk/schools/mathematical-computer-sciences.htm) at [Heriot-Watt University](https://www.hw.ac.uk/).